pjeanjean/sle2019-artifact/README.md

 However, current versions of Xtext have an ongoing issue (documented [here](https://github.com/eclipse/xtext-core/issues/1093)) that prevents a proper serialization of these files.
 As such, it is necessary to use the fix available [here](https://github.com/pjeanjean/xtext-core/tree/2.14-fix).
 The easiest way to install it is to copy the files available in [xtext-fix](./xtext-fix) and paste them in the Gemoc installation directory to overwrite the plugins pre-installed in version 3.1.0 of the GEMOC Studio.
+If you are on OSX, the target directory should be `/Applications/Eclipse.app/Contents/Eclipse`.

 ### Installing the artifact

 Launch GEMOC with the required Java version, then go into the menu `Help -> Install new Software...`.
 Click on `Add...`, then `Local...` and select the [update-site](./update-site) folder, then `Add` again.
-Untick the `Group items by category` option and select both the `Action Language for EMF` and `Ale-Repl` entries.
+Untick the `Group items by category` option (or you will not see all the features) and select both the `Action Language for EMF` and `Ale-Repl` entries.
 Finally, follow the installation steps and restart the GEMOC Studio.

 The update for the ALE plugin is necessary because the artifact requires at least version `1.0.0.201908141537`, still unavailable on the official update site at the time of writing.